wp-plugins/ads-by-datafeedrcom/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload the `dfads` folder to the `/wp-content/plugins/` directory
+1. Upload the `ads-by-datafeedrcom` folder to the `/wp-content/plugins/` directory
 1. Activate the *Ads by datafeedr.com* plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin by going to Settings > Ads.
 1. Insert the shortcode into your posts, pages or Text widget or by adding the PHP template code to your theme's template files.